 Cosbeauty Perfect Smooth was just recently cleared by FDA around March 2017.
 This device is the newest addition to the light-based device market, manufactured in China by the Shenzhen CosBeauty company.
 Aside from China, it was first marketed in Japan and became very popular among Japanese women before it reached the US, UK, Europe, and Australian markets.

->

-> As of 2017, Cosbeauty has two IPL devices available:
+Cosbeauty has two IPL devices available:

->

-> - Perfect Smooth Joy Version
+- Perfect Smooth Joy Version

 10. DEESS iLight